QTools 8.1.2

 QSPY host application:

-• modified the UDP interface to accept the QSPY_DETACH packet with additional parameter, which forces a clean exit from QSPY
+• modified the UDP interface to accept the QSPY_DETACH packet with an additional parameter, which forces a clean exit from QSPY

 new qspy_kill.py script